theNerd247/john4Study/main.md

 # Application

+## Review

+1. God Loves you and has a wonderful plan for your life
+1. Man is sinful and therefore seperated from God
+1. Jesus is God's only provision for man's sin
+1. We must individually recieve Jesus as Savior to be saved.

+## Things to Remember

 1. Remember that it is the Holy Spirit that does the work - your job is to pass on the information.
 It is the Holy Spirit's job to change their heart.  _1 Corinthians 3:6_